harvard-edtech/create-lti-launch-artillery/README.md

 ### Preparation:

-1. Get a test file from the test developer.
+1. Get the test file from the test creator
 2. Install [Node.js](nodejs.org)

+### Running Tests using the App (Mac Only):

+1. Download, unzip, then launch [the LTIArtillery App](https://github.com/harvard-edtech/create-lti-launch-artillery/raw/master/LTIArtillery.zip)
+2. Follow instructions

-### Running Tests
+### Running Tests using Terminal:

 1. Open Terminal
-2. Type `npm init lti-launch-artillery` and press enter
+2. Run `npm init lti-launch-artillery`
 3. Follow instructions

-Note: if an authorization screen pops up, follow instructions to allow Terminal to control your computer

-## Instructions for Test Developers:
+## Instructions for Test Creators:

-1. Clone the repo
+To create a new test file, follow these instructions:

+1. Open Terminal
-2. Run `npm run build` and follow instructions
+2. Run `npm init lti-launch-artillery --new`
+3. Follow instructions